alanliska/xtb-for-phreeqc-plus/README.md

 # Changes in this fork #

-* all source files containing function ieee substituted by huge() function
+* all source files (including the build/_deps subfolders) containing function ieee substituted by huge() function

 * readmo.f